rchillyard/Number/README.md

 Given a confidence value _p_ (a probability between 0 and 1), this method will determine if any two objects of type _X_ can be considered the same.
+If _p_ is 0, then all _Fuzzy_ quantities will be considered the same (i.e. _same_ returns true).
+If _p_ is 1, then _Fuzzy_ quantities will only be considered the same if the numbers actually are exactly the same (in practice, this generally means that passing 1 for _p_ will result in a false return).

-The _fuzzyCompare_ method of _FuzzyNumber_ does use this method.
+The _fuzzyCompare_ method of _FuzzyNumber_ does use the _same_ method.

-Note that the Fuzzy trait assumes nothing at all about the representation of _X_, or even if _X_ is numeric.
+Note that the _Fuzzy_ trait assumes nothing at all about the representation of _X_, or even if _X_ is numeric.
 The spec file shows an example where _X_ is represents a color.
+In the vast majority of cases, the _X_ of _Fuzzy_ will be _Double_.

 Comparison
 ==========
-Comparison between _Numbers_ is based on, first, equality of value.
+Comparison between _Numbers_ is based on their values, providing that they belong to the same domain (see Factor, below).
+If they are from different domains, one number will be converted to the domain of the other.
-If, after any scaling for the factors is taken into account, the two values compare equal, then the Numbers are equal.
+If, after any conversion is taken into account, the two values compare equal, then the _Numbers_ are equal.
 For _ExactNumber_, comparison ends there.

 However, for _FuzzyNumber_, it is then determined whether there is significant overlap between the fuzz of the two numbers.
+See _Fuzzy_, above.
+The _FuzzyNumber_ object has a method _fuzzyCompare_, which invokes _same_ for two fuzzy numbers, given a confidence value (_p_).
+This, in turn, is invoked by _fuzzyCompare_ of _GeneralNumber_, which compares this with another _Number_.

 If the overlap is sufficient that there is deemed to be a 50% probability that the numbers are really the same, then the comparison yields 0 (equal).
-Note the use of _Fuzzy_, above.
-Additionally, each of the methods involved has a signature which includes a p value (the confidence probability).
+Additionally, each of the comparison methods involved has a signature which includes a _p_ value (the confidence probability).
+The _compare(Number)_ method of _FuzzyNumber_ (arbitrarily) sets the _p_ value to be 0.5.

 Mill
 ====